How lit-html works

 part.templateInstance.update(template.values);

-If a TemplateInstance is created, it's _clone method will be called.
-However, it is badly named, as it seems to create a browser native DocumentFragment instance instead by walking the template and creating necessary nested NodeParts.
-The newly created DocumentFragment instance is then appended into the node.
+If a TemplateInstance is created, its _clone method will be invoked.
+However, the name is misleading, as it appears to create a native browser DocumentFragment instance by traversing the template and generating the necessary nested NodeParts.
+The newly created DocumentFragment instance is then appended to the node.

-Updating a TemplateInstance with new values results in all the sub NodeParts updating as well, replacing their original dom node markers in the document.
+Updating a TemplateInstance with new values causes all the sub NodeParts to update as well, replacing their original DOM node markers in the document.
 This is very efficient as only the nodes that are changed by values are replaced.
 The static nodes are not touched.

-This is a simplification of the template algorithm after we remove main NodePart and TemplateInstance:
+This is a simplification of the template algorithm after we remove the main NodePart and TemplateInstance:

 import { parts, TemplateInstance } from 'lit-html';